codiga/visualstudio-extension/CONTRIBUTE.md

 The experimental instance will have the extension automatically installed and updated.

+> Always check that you don't have a installation of the extension from the marketplace in your experimental instance.
+If the id changed it can happen that you have two versions of the same extension which will result in conflicts.

 ### Test out the extension
 To see how the extension is working create or open a `.cs`-File and type `.` anywhere to bring up the shortcut completion window.
 The extension should also appear under *Extensions -> Manage Extensions -> Installed*.